Frequently asked questions

 Why is hygiene so important?

+Limited scientific evidence is available regarding the effectiveness of non-medical face masks.
 As of 1 June, the use of a non-medical face mask is required when you travel by public transport, since it is not possible to stay far enough apart in public transport.

-Which animals can get infected?
+Which animals can become infected?

-Antibodies against the novel coronavirus have been detected in one dog in the Netherlands.
-The novel coronavirus has been detected at several mink farms and in some cats at these farms.
-Read more about Pets and COVID-19
+In the Netherlands, antibodies against the novel coronavirus were detected in one dog.
+In addition, the virus was found at several mink farms, and in a few cats at these farms.

 How does the virus (SARS-CoV-2) work?

 The novel coronavirus is the virus that can cause the disease known as COVID-19.
 The virus is spread through human-to-human transmission.
-Read more about Coronavirus disease (COVID-19).

 Water appears to play a minimal role in the spread of the virus.
 What does this mean for our drinking water?
-And can we still go swimming this summer?
-Read more about Water and COVID-19
+And how do we measure the virus in sewage?

 How does RIVM handle results from new research (in the Netherlands and internationally)?

 RIVM closely follows international publications on research studies.
 If new insights emerge from Dutch and international research results, RIVM will adapt its recommendations and guidelines accordingly.
-Read more about COVID-19 research.